Exorust/LLM-Cookbook/README.md

 ## Basic
 - How to do we use a model for our custom data?
     - How to finetune?
+      - FineTune Llama on HuggingFace data
+      - FineTune Llama on Custom Data
+      - FineTune Mixtral
+      - Finetune TinyLlama
     - How to build RAG pipeline?
+- How do I re-align my model?
+How can I apply RLHF (Reinforcement Learning from Human Feedback)?
+- How do I build a Chatbot?
 - How can I apply guardrails to my LLM?
 - What kind of model should I use?